EllisLab/EE-Language-Russian/README.rst

 =================================================

 | Copyright (C) 2009-2013 EllisLab, Inc.
-| Original Russian translation provided by: FDCore Studio fdcore.ru and Russian ExpressionEngine community eeclub.ru
+| Original Russian translation provided by:

+- Advance Translation advance-translation.com
+- FDCore Studio fdcore.com
+- Russian ExpressionEngine Community eeclub.ru

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal